sleepycherry/CIS-9650-Project-Group-7/README.md

 ## Analysis

-Full Analysis can be found in our presentation deck **[Global Suicide Prevention Presentaion](https://docs.google.com/presentation/d/1SOfNjbD-VjeEmjSbu2MU94sfK4toH-91d7NOLB8Mo2w/edit?usp=sharing)**
+Full Analysis can be found in our presentation deck via **[Global Suicide Prevention Presentaion](https://docs.google.com/presentation/d/1SOfNjbD-VjeEmjSbu2MU94sfK4toH-91d7NOLB8Mo2w/edit?usp=sharing)**

 ## Final Product

+If you would like to our final product, please download the source code **[Final Product](https://github.com/sleepycherry/CIS-9650-Project-Group-7/blob/master/Final%20Product)** and datasets.
+You can run it by following our user manual.